 This course allows you to develop meaningful skills necessary for the modern world, whilst encouraging freedom to express your imagination.
-You will have the opportunity to learn crossmedia and explore the subject from a number of critical perspectives, challenging the different roles graphic designers can take.
+You will have the opportunity to explore the subject from a number of critical perspectives.
 This course values individualism and encourages concept-driven work, showing a clear understanding of design problems as well as the production of visual languages.
 You will sharpen your creative skills and reimagine methods of communication through numerous visual platforms and environments, such as typography, editorial design, data visualisation and much more.